Best Western Golden Lion Hotel

 Whether you're visiting Anchorage for business or for a once in a lifetime vacation, it matters where you stay.
 We're proud to offer our guests the best in service and quality.
 From a weekend trip to extended stays, we aim to make your visit special.

-Book your clean and comfortable room at the BEST WESTERN Golden Lion Hotel for a great value and a fantastic vacation!
+Book your clean and comfortable room at the Best Western Golden Lion Hotel for a great value and a fantastic vacation!
+Enjoy your stay.

 Hotel Amenities & Services